 The Weddell Sea is where huge tabular icebergs roam.
 In some years, the Erebus & Terror Gulf and Weddell Sea are filled with ice, making for exciting ice navigation.
 Rise early in the morning for sunrises that will be unlike anything you’ve ever seen.
 Huge tabular bergs break from the Larsen, Ronne, and Filchner ice shelves and combine with sea ice to produce a floating, undulating panorama of rugged ice scenery.
 All-white Snow Petrels are likely to be coursing over the floes, often joined by Pintado Petrels.

-The usual passage to the east side of the Antarctic Peninsula traverses the Antarctic Sound, which is 30 miles (48 km) long and 7-12 miles (11-19 km) wide and runs northwest-to-southeast.
-Hope Bay and the Argentine Station Esperanza, are located on the western side of the Sound.
+The usual passage to the east side of the Antarctic Peninsula traverses the Antarctic Sound, which is 30-miles long and 7 to 12-miles wide and runs northwest-to-southeast.
+Hope Bay and the Argentine Station Esperanza, are located on the western side of the sound.
 Brown Bluff, a promontory on the Tabarin Peninsula, is located south of Hope Bay.
 Both might be possible landing sites.
-The Weddell Sea represents the center of the Peninsula´s Adélie Penguin population, with Devil Island and Paulet Island providing ample proof of this.
+The Weddell Sea represents the center of the Peninsula´s Adélie Penguin population with Devil Island and Paulet Island providing ample proof of this.
 The numbers of penguins are breathtaking.
-Sometimes juvenile Emperor Penguins have been sighted riding ice floes, but are by no means regular in the area.
+Sometimes juvenile emperor penguins have been sighted riding ice floes but are by no means regular in the area.

 You may visit the enigmatic Elephant Island.
 Sir Ernest Shackleton fans will need no introduction to this historic windswept island.
 In 1916, Shackleton was forced to leave 22 of his men stranded on these shores, while he and five others embarked on an unbelievable last-ditch rescue attempt.
 What followed is one of the greatest rescue stories of all time.
 Every passenger will return with a greater knowledge of this gripping tale of adventure in a truly remarkable part of the world.